codeforamerica/balance/HOW_TO_ADD_A_STATE.md

 3) Format a **successful balance transcription**

 Next, we want to write some code that takes a successful balance response and formats it a bit more nicely — it should say "Hi!
-Your food stamp balance is…" and optionall have more information.
+Your food stamp balance is…" and optionally have more information.

 In most cases, this is easily done with a regex looking for dollar amounts like `$123.45`.